 Later last Tuesday, Knichel said to Southern Maryland Newspapers: “It deeply saddens the entire organization that the Blue Crabs won’t play baseball this season, but we’re not going to let that strip us from our role in this community, which is to bring people together.
 We will host a variety of events while taking the necessary COVID-19 safety precautions, and we will continue to be Southern Maryland’s hometown team.
 In 2021, we’ll come back better than ever, and we will emerge from this pandemic a stronger Southern Maryland.”

 Southern Maryland manager Stan Cliburn had remained busy throughout the spring, signing players for the 2020 season and had a full roster set.
 But despite his continued optimism that an abbreviated season would eventually transpire, Cliburn lamented that he would not be in uniform for the first time in nearly 50 years.

-Also on Tuesday afternoon, two other Atlantic League teams, the Long Island Ducks and the High Point Rockers, also formally announced that they would also not be participating in an abbreviated 2020 season.
+Also on June 30, two other Atlantic League teams, the Long Island Ducks and the High Point Rockers, also formally announced that they would also not be participating in an abbreviated 2020 season.

 “We tried everything in our power to start the season despite the pandemic and all the challenges it presented,” said Ducks CEO and founder Frank Boulton said in a June 30 news release posted on liducks.com.
 “We presented a safety plan detailing the protocols we would follow to provide the safest way for Long Islanders to enjoy a night out.
 Without fans, we cannot move forward in 2020.
 At this time, we have not gained approval from New York State to open our gates to fans.
 We are disappointed that this is the result, but we look forward to seeing everyone at the ballpark in 2021.”